-This sector is under increasing pressure to address multiple needs in a variety of communities across Canada while having limited resources.
+This sector is under increasing pressure to address multiple needs in a variety of communities across Canada, with limited resources.
 Yet, resources are only one challenge facing the non-profit sector.
 Based on a review of the literature it is clear that the non-profit sector is facing numerous challenges in addition to ongoing financial challenges.
-In January 2016, Joanne Cave wrote an article in The Philanthropist identifying 5 key trends facing the non-profit sector.
+In January 2016 Joanne Cave wrote an article in The Philanthropist identifying 5 key trends facing the non-profit sector.
 These trends are still relevant today.
 They include:

 - Investment in leadership development and capacity-building;